tim-field/graphql-wp/README.md

 ##Using

+The best way to explore / develop with this is by using a tool such as [ChromeiQL](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij) That will show you the endpoints and arguments that are available.

 ###wp_query
 This is designed to follow WordPress' existing WP Query functions.
 So as a rule you can pass the same parameters as your can to [WP Query](https://codex.wordpress.org/Class_Reference/WP_Query)*.